PPS-UK/RoboTact_Windows_PC/README.md

 # RoboTact

-RoboTact is a .NET8-based application designed to interface with tactile sensors, potentially for use in robotics applications that require tactile feedback.
+RoboTact is a .NET8-based application designed to interface with [PPS RoboTact](https://www.pressureprofile.com/) sensors, potentially for use in robotics applications that require tactile feedback.
 This repository includes the main application and USB interfacing code to manage and interpret sensor data.

 ## Project Structure